imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     define_xml=${job_directory}"define_xml/define_xml.bsh"          # script
     merge_xml=${job_directory}"merge_xml.bsh"                       # script

-and describes a multi timepoint time-lapse with single channel, one illumination direction and multiple angles. (''Note that the timepoints and angles are defined elsewhere in the general part of the master file).
+and describes a multi timepoint time-lapse with single channel, one illumination direction and multiple angles. (*Note that the timepoints and angles are defined elsewhere in the general part of the master file*).

 The parameters in the *master* file are sourced by a *create-dataset-jobs* bash script